-I was at Tegel airport, on the way home from a fabulous week celebrating my father-in-law's birthday in Berlin, when I discovered that Maidenhead had squeezed past Winchester in their FA Cup replay and would be playing at Blackfield & Langley in the next round.
+I was at Tegel airport, on the way home from a fabulous week in Berlin celebrating my father-in-law's birthday, when I discovered that Maidenhead had squeezed past Winchester in their FA Cup replay and would be playing at Blackfield & Langley in the next round.
 I think most of my free Deutsche Telekom WiFi minutes were spent trying to work out (a) where Blackfield & Langley is and (b) how you would get there.
 Macleod (M) had already suggested, on Facebook, going via the Hythe ferry and this was ultimately the chosen option; Les, in a forwarded email, cogently explaining why:

 1. Upon arrival at Southampton, it's necessary to get across the Solent.
 As I see it the likely options for that are ferry, bus or taxi.
 Ferry is by far the least practical option since, unlike in the case of Gosport, it only shaves a couple of miles off the distance travelled as compared to taking a bus or taxi via the Redbridge causeway, and anyway, Hythe pier is absolutely not within walking distance of the ground.
 Then there's the matter of the ferry fare: at £5.80 return it would probably be quicker and cheaper to take a taxi from pier to pier than to take the ferry.

 2. In spite of (1), if others are up for it I'm minded to take the ferry to Hythe almost on a point of principle.
 If I wanted a quick and direct journey I'd drive.
 The walk from Southampton Central to Town Quay passes plenty of boozers, and Hythe is a more than decent place to stop for light refreshments as well.
 I don't think there's much near the ground.
 And it would be good to get the flags out on the ferry, as we did on the way back from Gosport.